1301 Rollin St. South Pasadena CA 91030 ▪︎ Summer Hours Monday - Friday 9am - 1pm

 Admissions

-Thank you for being so interested in Holy Family Catholic School.
-We know that the choice of your child’s education is incredibly important.
-At Holy Family, we have served our students and families since 1937, offering a tradition of faith, community, service, and excellence.
+Thank you for your interest in Holy Family Catholic School.
+We know that choosing your child’s education is essential.
+At Holy Family, we have served our students and families since 1937, offering Catholic traditions of faith, community, service, and excellence.
 We thank you for your consideration and hope you will apply to join our legacy!

 Application Checklist: